depthdev/flagstonejs/README.md

 ---

-### Hide the content
+### Optional Recommended Actions
-For instances with large amounts of "stones," it's recommended that you hard code this attribute and style: `style="visibility:hidden;"`.
+* For instances with large amounts of "stones," it's recommended that you hard code this attribute and style to the Flagstone element: `style="visibility:hidden;"`.
+* For a quicker visual setup, make sure the webpage *always* or *never* has a scrollbar.

 ---